Control the mega tracking process

 {

-// Token expired, which only occurs when using the Token interface to access the service
+// Token expired, this only occurs when using Token interface to access service

-// To address this issue, the application needs to request a Token from its backend and call MegaTrackerFrameFilter.UpdateToken to update it
+// To resolve this, the app needs to request a Token from its backend and call MegaTrackerFrameFilter.UpdateToken to update

 }